image

 Team collaboration and accountability

-- Recognise and reward efforts that contribute to successful constraint management.
+• Recognise and reward efforts that support successful constraint management.

 Continuous improvement

-- Encourage team members to suggest process improvements
+• Promote team members to share ideas for process improvements

-- Stay informed about new project management techniques and tools.
+• Stay updated on emerging project management methodologies and tools.

 Applying the project management triangle